-- Advising a claimant on quantum and settlement in a six-figure claim resulting from gynaecological injury suffered during forceps delivery.
+- Advising on quantum and settlement in a six-figure claim resulting from gynaecological injury suffered during forceps delivery.

 - Settling a six-figure claim for a claimant, the widow of a man who died following a brain injury sustained following surgery.
 Advising on quantum and settlement in this high value claim brought under the Fatal Accidents Act and the Law Reform (Miscellaneous Provisions) Act.

 Jo frequently appears for HMRC in minimum wage enforcement proceedings.
 She gained substantial experience in employment law during pupillage, working on cases before the Employment Tribunal and the Employment Appeals Tribunal.
 She was also involved in a variety of sports-related employment cases.

 Jo first developed an interest in employment law while serving as an elected trade union branch officer.
 She has carried out employment work on a pro bono basis for the Free Representation Unit (FRU).
 Listen to Jo discuss full disclosure of convictions for sex workers on episode 28 of our podcast Law Pod UK here.

-Jo has recently appeared in a large number of linked cases regarding British Overseas Citizenship (‘BOC’) status and British nationality, acting as junior for Sarabjit Singh QC.
+Jo has recently appeared in a large number of linked cases regarding British Overseas Citizenship (‘BOC’) status and British nationality, acting as junior for Sarabjit Singh KC.